Aman2907/raftlab/README.md

 A full-stack food ordering and order tracking application built using React.js, Node.js, Express.js and MongoDB.

-The application allows users to browse food items, manage cart operations, place orders and track order status dynamically in real-time.
+The application allows users to browse food items, manage cart operations, place orders and track order status dynamically in real time.

 ---